Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: The Channel Oracle Module

 where $\gtrapprox$ denotes an approximation of the inequality.
-The above relationship shows that the {approximated sampling frequency} $\tilde{F}^{\epsilon}_{\mathrm{samp},k}$ is directly proportional to the size of the \gls{ris} $D_x$, and depends on the conservation efficiency $\epsilon$, and the UE's position $\theta_k$.
-Moreover, it is important to note that, since $\epsilon$ cannot be made infinitely small, we would always perform some undersampling because of $F_{\max}>\tilde{F}^{\epsilon}_{\max,k}$.
-Similarly, observe that the above expression can also be written with respect to the Taylor-based approximation in \eqref{eq:training:codebook:max-freq-1}, which yields similar conclusions.

-Based on \eqref{eq:training:codebook:nyquist-shannon} and $\theta\DL_r\in[0,{\pi}/{2}]$, we obtain an approximated lower bound on the number of samples, or configurations, required to perfectly reconstruct the signal at the $k$-th UE under a noiseless condition as:

-As observed before, the problem of using the above result to design the training codebook is its dependence on the \glspl{ue}' positions, which are unknown to the \gls{ap}.
-Thus, we consider three different statistical criteria to get feasible lower bounds that are independent of the \glspl{ue} position and would heuristically and statistically ensure good, but different, reconstruction performances: \begin{itemize} \item \textit{Median:} choose $\acute{N}^{\epsilon}_{\rm tr}=\mathrm{med}_k\{\tilde{N}^{\epsilon}_{k,\mathrm{tr}}\}$, \emph{i.e.}, statistically, half of the \glspl{ue} will have their true lower bound in \eqref{eq:training:codebook:nyquist-shannon-samples-lower-bound} respected. \item \textit{Maximum:} choose $\check{N}^{\epsilon}_{\rm tr}=\max_k \{\tilde{N}^{\epsilon}_{k,\mathrm{tr}}\}$, \emph{i.e.}, all the \glspl{ue} will have their true lower bound in \eqref{eq:training:codebook:nyquist-shannon-samples-lower-bound} respected, but at the price of increased duration of the training phase due to overly oversampling for most of the \glspl{ue}. \item \textit{Taylor-approximation:} choose $\tilde{N}_{\rm tr}$ according to \eqref{eq:training:codebook:max-freq-1}, whose price is oversampling. \end{itemize} The training configuration codebook design is then:
+The above relationship shows that the approximated spatial sampling frequency $\tilde{F}^{\epsilon}_{\mathrm{samp}}\in\mathbb{R}_{+}$ is directly proportional to the horizontal size of the \gls{ris}, $D_x$, and depends on both the conservation efficiency, $\epsilon$, and the UE's position, $\theta_k$.
+Moreover, it is important to note that we will always perform some undersampling because of $F_{\max}>\tilde{F}^{\epsilon}_{\max}$ since $\epsilon$ cannot be made infinitely small.
+Similar conclusions can be obtained when considering Approximation 1 in \eqref{eq:training:codebook:max-freq-1}.
+From \eqref{eq:training:codebook:nyquist-shannon}, we obtain an approximate lower bound on the number of configurations (samples) as: $N_{\rm co}\geq\left\lceil{\frac{\pi}{2}}{\tilde{F}^{\epsilon}_{\rm{ samp}}}\right\rceil=\left\lceil \pi \tilde{F}^{\epsilon}_{\max}\right\rceil.$ The remaining problem with using this approximated result to design the codebook is the dependence of the choice of $N_{\rm co}$ on the \glspl{ue}' positions, which are unknown to the \gls{ap}.
+Thus, we consider three different statistical criteria to get feasible choices of $N_{\rm co}$ that are independent of the \glspl{ue}' position and would heuristically and statistically ensure good, but different, reconstruction performances: \textit{Median:} choose ${N}_{\rm co}=\lceil \pi \mathrm{med}_k\{\tilde{F}^{\epsilon}_{\max,k}\}\rceil$, meaning that half of the \glspl{ue} will statistically have their approximated lower respected; \textit{Maximum:} choose ${N}_{\rm co}=\lceil \pi \mathrm{max}_k\{\tilde{F}^{\epsilon}_{\max,k}\}\rceil$, meaning that all the \glspl{ue} will have their approximated lower bound respected, but at the price of increased duration of the training phase due to oversampling for most of the \glspl{ue}; \textit{Taylor-approximation:} choose ${N}_{\rm co}$ according to \eqref{eq:training:codebook:max-freq-1}, resulting in some oversampling.